Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 <p style="clear:both"></p>

-# DuetScreen firmware
+# DuetScreen Software

-## Flashing a new DuetScreen
+## Writing DuetScreen Software to the SD card
-1. Download the latest `sdcard.img` from the release page.
+1. Download the latest `sdcard.img` from the [release page on Github](https://github.com/Duet3D/DuetScreen/tags).
-2. Flash a microSD card with the image by:
+2. There are multiple programs to write an image file to an SD card:

+    - We recommend using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), which has versions for Windows, MacOS, Linux and Raspberry Pi.
-    - either use [balenaEtcher](https://www.balena.io/etcher/) on Windows, Linux and MacOS
+    - or use [balenaEtcher](https://www.balena.io/etcher/) on Windows, Linux and MacOS
     - or use `dd` on Linux and MacOS
    ```
    sudo dd if=sdcard.img of=/dev/sd# bs=4M